-How to make a welcome packet
+How to make a Wedding Planner Welcome Package Template

 There are many different ways to make a welcome packet.
 Word, Illustrator, and InDesign are all great options if you have some mad skills; I, however, prefer to use Canva.
 Canva is a free, web-based, graphic design tool with easy-to-use, drag-and-drop features.
 You won’t find a welcome packet template per se, but you can choose a magazine design template and tweak it to fit your needs.
 This is easily doable if you have a free weekend, but if you don’t want to spend the weekend designing a welcome packet, go ahead and check out our Lovely Welcome Packet design for wedding planners.

-What to put in a welcome packet
+What to put in a wedding planner welcome packet

 A well-rounded welcome packet should have all the necessary information so a client doesn’t have to wonder what’s next.
-First and foremost, your packet should have a welcome message that explains your passion and how you’re going to help them.
+First and foremost, your packet should have a wedding planner client welcome letter that explains your passion and how you’re going to help them.
 Next, talk about the service they purchased, what features are included, and the benefits they’ll be receiving.
 Don’t forget to include some information about you, your contact information, and your office hours.
 Your policies and client conduct page is one of the most important parts of a welcome package.
 This lays the foundation for how a client should treat you and what you expect from them.
 If you need help writing your own policies, check out our template here.
 Next, add important dates and your preferred vendor list.
 If you really want to be helpful, list your á la carte services as well as some useful tools and resources.
 Finish the welcome packet by letting your client know what the next steps are going to be.

-A welcome packet doesn’t have to be super fancy to impress a client, but it is vital to the onboarding and client experience.
+A wedding planner welcome packet pdf doesn’t have to be super fancy to impress a client, but it is vital to the onboarding and client experience.
 Creating a top-notch client experience is what will make those clients remember and recommend you.
 Test out your skills and sign up for a free Canva account.
 And remember, if you’re feeling a little overwhelmed by the whole project, get started today with our design templates.